-Trap-assisted scouting, in and around lettuce fields, will answer the need for a refined, more sustainable, management strategy because scouting relying on traps would be consistent regardless of personnel.
-In addition, trap-assisted scouting would provide continuous sampling of Asian cockroach populations in a specific area, which would be expected to more accurately estimate cockroach populations.
+The use of traps to assist scouting is expected to contribute to a refined, more sustainable, management strategy because scouting relying on traps would be consistent regardless of personnel.
+In addition, trap-assisted scouting would provide continuous sampling of Asian cockroach populations in a specific area, which would be expected to more accurately estimate cockroach populations for management.

 - Compare the performance of traps for sampling Asian cockroaches to select traps that could be used in a trap-assisted scouting program.

-- Deploy best performing traps in lettuce fields and adjacent areas to determine the benefits of a trap-assisted scouting program for Asian cockroaches.
+- Deploy best performing traps in lettuce fields to detect changes Asian cockroach infestation levels and determine the influence of adjacent areas toward a trap-assisted scouting program.

 Because Asian cockroach trap captures were low in bucket and pan traps, an additional field experiment was conducted during the winter (2/22/19-2/25/19).
 This experiment was conducted to determine the feasibility of using Lo-Line cardboard sticky traps developed for indoor cockroach management.
 Lo-Line traps with a beer plus bread bait, with InVite roach bait, or without additional bait were deployed in eight fields and two shop areas consistent with the previous experiments (10 blocks and 1 replicate/block).
+The traps were tied vertically to a piece of rebar, approximately 6 inches above the soil surface.
 The traps were checked once for Asian cockroaches.

 In the first field experiment, only two Asian cockroach adults were captured in the 60 traps over 21 days.
 These adults were in bucket traps with an insecticidal strip only.